ngklingler/pylamports/README.md

 ### To-do list:
 * method in key class to print publicKey to file
+* verify should differentiate between file and tuple form of publicKey
 * method in key class to print signature to file with messages
 * separate signature method to sign file and generate separate signature file vs sign string and store string and signature together as text
 * eventually build a class to implement the [Merkle signature scheme](https://en.wikipedia.org/wiki/Merkle_signature_scheme)